 This show provides examples of:

-Absentee Actor / Written-In Infirmity: Kyra was absolutely nowhere to be seen for the vast majority of Season 5 (20 out of 22 episodes), because of Scarlett Pomers' battle with anorexia.
+- Absentee Actor / Written-In Infirmity: Kyra was absolutely nowhere to be seen for the vast majority of Season 5 (20 out of 22 episodes), due to Scarlett Pomers's battle with anorexia.

 Reba: They could be drunks, or convicts, or telemarketers for all I know!